 View the Residents

 Asa Mays, DVM, Excellence in Canine Health Research Award

 The award is a biennial honor presented to research investigators who demonstrate meritorious advancements in furthering the mission of identifying, characterizing, and treating canine disease and ailments.
-Asa Mays was a founding Board Member of the AKC Canine Health Foundation.
+Dr. Asa Mays was a founding Board Member of the AKC Canine Health Foundation.

 The President's Award is given to a person or organization that has made an exceptional contribution to advancing canine health.
 Selected by the Chairman of the AKC Canine Health Foundation Board of Directors, it is presented annually.

 The Distinguished Research Partner Award is given annually to clubs or organizations for their ongoing and outstanding commitment to support canine health research.